 This program is to be delivered in a classroom based environment at main campus at with an access to a NMC workplace or workshop located 84 Buckley St, Footscray Vic 3011 to receive practical industry training as part of the course training program.
 As a requirement of this course the students will also have access to all the required equipment and facilities of the automotive workshop facilities at Main campus.
 Each unit is delivered in a combination of face to face theory and demonstration sessions in the classroom and the automotive simulated workshop environment which is supported by practical group development and individual activities within the automotive environment.

 Students will be provided with detailed learners guide and learning materials to support the assessment activities.
 The learning materials will include learning assessments and other reference material available from trainer relevant to the unit of competence being delivered.
 The learning materials will include learning assessments and other reference material available from trainer relevant to the unit of competence being delivered.

 Hands on Training in Automotive Workshop

-Assessment methods: NMC will use range of assessment methods while conducting assessments for this course which includes (but not limited to):
+NMC use a range of assessment methods to determine overall competency requirements for this unit of competency, which includes but not limited to: